tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - challenges and surprises trigger your utilization of this methodology instead of throwing you out of it.

+# Discipline of GTD in organizations

+- todo

 # Quotes

 If it's on your mind, your mind isn't clear.
 Anything unfinished must be captured in a trusted system outside your mind.